13 Sep Is that even legal? Animated GIFs and copyright law

 Individual celebrities also have the option to invoke so-called “right of publicity” laws that allow public figures to control how their image is used, according to Fortune‘s Jeff John Roberts.

 Despite the absence of any clear legal decision on this matter, social media networks have already adopted measures to protect themselves.
-The Digital Millennium Copyright Act ensures that social media sites who host GIFs are not held responsible as long as they have a system to report and remove content accused of copyright infringement.
+The Digital Millennium Copyright Act (DCMA) ensures that social media sites who host GIFs are not held responsible as long as they have a system to report and remove content accused of copyright infringement.

 Guidelines for GIFs and fair use